ar-io/specs/arns/arns-token-1.md

 The **ARNS-TOKEN-1** Specification includes the following requirements:

-- Must have a `Name` which is a friendly nickname of this ANT.
+- Should have a `Name` which is a friendly nickname of this ANT.
-- Must have a `Ticker` which is a short token symbol, shown in block explorers and marketplaces.
+- Should have a `Ticker` which is a short token symbol, shown in block explorers and marketplaces.
-- Must have a `Logo` that is an Arweave Transaction ID that contains an icon used by downstream apps.
+- Should have a `Logo` that is an Arweave Transaction ID that contains an icon used by downstream apps.
+- Should have a `Description` that is a brief description of this ANT and its purpose or use.
+- Should have a table of `Keywords` used to further describe this ANT.
 - Must have a `Denomination` of 0 indicating the decimal places used by the token.
 - Must have a `TotalSupply` of 1 indicating the total amount of tokens minted.
 - Must have a `Balances` object which stores the current balance of minted Tokens.